 As for those more intensely flavoured cuts, we need to find something a little bolder and richer.
 After our recent ‘Behind the Label’ blog on Domaine de Beaurenard, many of you got in touch for information on their wines.
 A dish like this would be a prime example of when their ‘Rasteau’ comes in to its own – a Grenache-dominated blend packed with red fruits, spice and earthy notes.

 The Scottish strawberry season is on its way!
 To provide an exciting pairing here we need a wine with a balance between residual sugar and acidity.

 Our top pick would be a well-chilled Muscat Beaumes de Venise from Château Pesquié in the south of the Rhône region in France.

-Crucially, both these wines are light and fresh enough not to dominate the more delicate flavours of the strawberries – a match made in heaven!
+The key to this pairing is that the Muscat is sufficiently light and fresh not to dominate the more delicate flavours of the strawberries – a match made in heaven!